sm0neymak3r/gmail-agent-assistant/data_flow_state.md

 # Data Flow & State Management

-This document describes data flow and state management. **Phase 1 is currently implemented**; Phase 2/3 components are shown in gray.
+This document describes data flow and state management. **Phase 1 and Phase 2 are implemented**; Phase 3 components are shown in gray.

 ## Phase 1: Current Implementation